 13.5 How many households applied for these services?
 RRHACE participants do not need to apply separately to receive Assurance 16 services.
 EcoKits are provided to all households that participate in RRHACE and they are enrolled into Energy Education Program if they wish to participate.
-331 households received Ecokits and 57 were enrolled in the Energy Education Program during FFY 2016.
 SCAP participants do not need to apply separately to receive Assurance 16 services.
 EcoKits and energy education on ACs are provided to all SCAP AC participants.
-538 SCAP households received Ecokits in FFY 2016